ABS-CBN confirms talks with Rockwell Land for headquarters demolition, redevelopment

 While the two companies noted that the planned redevelopment was floated even before the pandemic, and effectively before the non-renewal of its broadcast franchise, ABS-CBN’s financial statements point to the need for such drastic moves now.

-Since ABS-CBN was denied a franchise renewal by the lower House in 2020 under then-President Rodrigo Duterte, the network has greatly reduced its workforce, rationalized capital expenditures, and shifted to producing content for its online platforms and placing these in other TV networks.
+Since ABS-CBN was denied a franchise renewal by the lower House in 2020 under then-President Rodrigo Duterte, the network has greatly reduced its workforce, rationalized capital expenditures, and shifted to producing content for its online platforms and placing these in other TV networks and various streaming services.

 In 2021, ABS-CBN reached a standstill agreement with existing lenders and put up P14.56 billion worth of assets as collateral.
 Most of the loans required ABS-CBN to possess a government franchise.
 (READ: TIMELINE: NTC distributes ABS-CBN frequencies)